7 tips and tools for your blog marketing with visual content

 - You can also share your images as image posts on Twitter, Facebook, LinkedIn, and Google+ to re-share your posts with different visual anchors and comments.

-- Schedule your posts at the best times for each network and across several days, weeks and month to extend the lifespan of your posts.
+- Schedule your posts at the best times for each network and across several days, weeks and month to extend the lifespan of your content.

-- Re-share and re-schedule your evergreen posts from time to time to revive them with a different or an updated image.
+- Re-share and re-schedule your evergreen visuals from time to time to revive them with a different or an updated image.

 TIP: Use Social Media Automation for scheduling and sharing